pyrddlgym-project/pyRDDLGym/docs/jax.rst

    * - Setting
      - Description
+   * - dashboard
+     - Whether to display training results in a dashboard
    * - epochs
      - Maximum number of iterations of gradient descent
    * - key
      - An integer to seed the RNG with for reproducibility
    * - model_params
      - Dictionary of hyper-parameter values to pass to the model relaxation
-   * - plot_kwargs
-     - kwargs to pass to plan visualizer constructor (see next table for options)
-   * - plot_step
-     - How often to update the plan visualizer
    * - policy_hyperparams
      - Dictionary of hyper-parameter values to pass to the policy
    * - print_progress